Skip to main content

 Macro Calculator for Cutting and Bulking: How to Calculate Your Macros

 Macro Calculator for Cutting and Bulking: How to Calculate Your Macros Macros (macronutrients) are protein, carbohydrates, and fat — the three sources of calories in your diet.
 For cutting (fat loss), a typical macro split is 40% protein, 35% carbs, 25% fat.
 For bulking (muscle gain), it's 25% protein, 50% carbs, 25% fat.
 But the right split depends on your calories, preferences, and goals.
-After years of trial and error with my own body composition, I finally dialed in my macros at 185g protein, 240g carbs, and 70g fat during a 12-week cut that took me from 198 to 181 pounds while keeping my bench press at 275 lbs.
-Tracking macros instead of just calories was the difference between losing muscle and losing only fat.
+Dialing in macros usually takes some trial and error, but the payoff shows up in results like this: a 12-week cut at 185g protein, 240g carbs, and 70g fat can take someone from 198 to 181 pounds while keeping bench press steady at 275 lbs.
+Tracking macros instead of just calories is the difference between losing muscle and losing only fat.
 If you are new to tracking, start by calculating your protein needs(/blog/protein-calculator-guide) first since protein is the most important macro for body composition.
 Use our...

 29 January 2026